 Spirit of Barbra Schlifer Award

 In May 2012, the Barbra Schlifer Commemorative Clinic launched its first Spirit of Schlifer Award.
-This year, the Clinic presented the 11th Annual Spirit of Schlifer Award at our award ceremony on April 26, 2023, to Dr. Wendy Cukier and Oyeyinka Oyelowo.
+This year, the Clinic is thrilled to announce our 12th Annual Spirit of Schlifer Award.
+This year’s recipients are Kirsten Mercer and Carla Neto.

 Do you know a remarkable woman?